ImpostorBoy228/nofapvision/README.md

 # nofapvision
-It is fucking browser extention for automized no-fapping day streak
+It is fucking browser extention for automized AI no-fapping day streak